Stephen Glass

-Stephen Randall Glass (born September 15, 1972) is an American former journalist and current paralegal.
-He worked for The New Republic from 1995 to 1998 until it was revealed many of his published articles were fabrications.
-An internal investigation by The New Republic determined the majority of stories he wrote either contained false information or were fictitious.
-Glass wrote a fictionalized account of his story in the 2003 novel The Fabulist, and the scandal was dramatized in the film Shattered Glass, which was based on a Vanity Fair article of the same name and starred Hayden Christensen as Glass.
+Stephen Randall Glass (born September 15, 1972) is a former American journalist.
+He worked for The New Republic from 1995 to 1998 until an internal investigation by the magazine determined the majority of stories he wrote either contained false information or were fictitious.

 Following the journalism scandal, Glass pursued a career in law.
-Although he earned a Juris Doctor from Georgetown University Law Center and passed the bar exam in New York and California, he was unable to become a licensed attorney in either state over concerns derived from his scandal.
-Glass instead found work as a paralegal at the law firm Carpenter, Zuckerman & Rowley, serving as the director of special projects and trial-team coordinator.
+Although he earned a Juris Doctor from Georgetown University Law Center and passed the bar in New York and California, he was unable to become a licensed attorney in either state due to concerns stemming from his scandal.
+Glass instead found work as a paralegal at the law firm of Carpenter, Zuckerman & Rowley, serving as the director of special projects and trial team coordinator.

+Glass made a brief return to writing when he fictionalized his story in his 2003 novel The Fabulist.
+The same year, the scandal was dramatized in the film Shattered Glass, based on a Vanity Fair article of the same name, which stars Hayden Christensen as Glass.

 Journalism career

 Glass grew up in a Jewish family in the Chicago suburb of Highland Park, and attended Highland Park High School.
-He graduated from the University of Pennsylvania as University Scholar and was an executive editor of the student newspaper, The Daily Pennsylvanian.
-After his graduation, Glass worked for Policy Review before being hired by The New Republic in 1995 as an editorial assistant.
+He graduated from the University of Pennsylvania as a University Scholar and was an executive editor of the student newspaper, The Daily Pennsylvanian.
+After his graduation, Glass worked for the conservative Policy Review before being hired by The New Republic in 1995 as an editorial assistant.
 Soon after, the 23-year-old Glass advanced to writing features.
-While employed full-time at TNR, he also wrote for other magazines including George, Rolling Stone, and Harper's; he also contributed to Public Radio International's (PRI) This American Life.
+While employed full-time at TNR, he also wrote for other magazines, including George, Rolling Stone, and Harper's; he also contributed to Public Radio International's (PRI) This American Life.

 New Republic work

-Glass generally enjoyed loyalty from The New Republic staff.
-But his articles generally relied on unnamed or partially identified sources, and several of his pieces prompted denials from their subjects.
+Glass generally enjoyed loyalty from the staff of The New Republic.
+But his articles often relied on unnamed or partially identified sources, and several of his pieces prompted denials from their subjects.

 In December 1996, the Center for Science in the Public Interest (CSPI) was the target of a hostile article by Glass titled "Hazardous to Your Mental Health".
 CSPI wrote a letter to the editor and issued a press release pointing out numerous inaccuracies and distortions and hinting at possible plagiarism.
-The organization Drug Abuse Resistance Education (D.A.R.E.) accused Glass of falsehoods in his March 1997 article "Don't You D.A.R.E".
+The organization Drug Abuse Resistance Education (D.A.R.E.) accused Glass of falsehoods in his March 1997 article, "Don't You D.A.R.E."
 In May 1997, Joe Galli of the College Republican National Committee accused Glass of fabrications in "Spring Breakdown", his lurid tale of drinking and debauchery at the 1997 Conservative Political Action Conference.
-A June 1997 article called "Peddling Poppy" about a Hofstra University conference on George H. W. Bush drew a letter from Hofstra reciting errors in the story.
+A June 1997 article, titled "Peddling Poppy", about a Hofstra University conference on George H. W. Bush drew a letter from Hofstra reciting errors in the story.